Gordon Ramsay: Life-threatening experiences

+In June 2024, Ramsay was involved in a bicycle accident in the US state of Connecticut that left bruising on the entirety of his left abdomen.
+He later remarked on social media that his helmet saved his life, and emphasised the importance of wearing a helmet whilst cycling.

-Controversy over Cornwall
+Cornwall comments

-On 23 March 2022 in an interview for BBC Radio 2, Ramsay remarked, "...Trust me I absolutely love Cornwall, it's just the Cornish I can't stand."

-This received a response from the leader of the political party Mebyon Kernow, Clir D. Cole saying;
+On 23 March 2022 in an interview for BBC Radio 2, Ramsay remarked, "Trust me I absolutely love Cornwall, it's just the Cornish I can't stand."
+This was criticised by the leader of the political party Mebyon Kernow, Dick Cole.
+Ramsay's spokesman said the statement was tongue-in-cheek."

-I am really disappointed to hear Gordon Ramsay’s divisive comments and his lack of respect for the Cornish people.
-It is shocking that he deems it OK to make such a public statement that he would presumably not make about other national or ethnic groups.
-It does need to be pointed out that the Cornish are protected as a ‘national minority’ just like the Welsh and Scots through the Framework Convention for the Protection of National Minorities.
-I sincerely hope he will reflect on his words and apologise.
-Many people living to the west of the Tamar do not enjoy as good a life as Mr Ramsay, and I would welcome the media doing some features on poverty, the housing crisis and other socio-economic problems suffered by ordinary people in Cornwall, as well as the need for greater support for Cornish identity and culture.

-Ramsay's spokesman said: "Gordon has made these tongue-in-cheek comments many, many times."

 Football

 Ramsay played football and was first chosen to play under-14 football at age 12.
 He was chosen to play for Warwickshire.
 His footballing career was marked by injuries, causing him to remark later in life, "Perhaps I was doomed when it came to football."
 In mid-1984, Ramsay had a trial with Rangers, the club he supported as a boy.
 He seriously injured his knee, smashing the cartilage during training.
 Ramsay has claimed to have played two first-team games for Rangers.
-According to his autobiography Ramsay played "a couple of non-league matches as a trialist" for Rangers and was signed by the club at the age of 15.
+According to his autobiography, Ramsay played "a couple of non-league matches as a trialist" for Rangers and was signed by the club at the age of 15.
 Allan Cairns, a photographer who took a picture of Ramsay playing for Rangers in September 1985, said the photo was not one of the Rangers first team but a side picked to play a testimonial match.
 A Rangers spokesman said: "Ramsay was a trialist in that testimonial game.
 He trained with us for a few months after that but then got injured."